Top Attractions & Things to Do in Kuala Lumpur, Malaysia

 Tucked beneath the Kuala Lumpur Convention Centre (next to the Petronas Towers) is a surprisingly large aquarium where you can stroll through a glass tunnel surrounded by sharks, stingrays, and giant groupers.

-Aquaria isn’t just for kids — there’s something magical about watching sea creatures glide silently overhead.
+Aquaria isn’t just for kids.
+There’s something magical about watching sea creatures glide silently overhead.
 You’ll also see electric eels, piranhas, and a section dedicated to Malaysian river life.
-It’s a nice escape from the heat (and rain), especially on lazy afternoons.

 Dubbed the world’s largest free-flight walk-in aviary, this place is like a giant bird paradise where peacocks strut past your feet and hornbills swoop overhead.